India–Samoa relations: Diplomatic visits

 Diplomatic relations between India and Samoa were established in June 1970.
 India was the second country to establish relations with Samoa, after New Zealand.

 INS Tarangini (A75) visited Samoa in January 2004.
 Members of Indian state legislatures attended the 23rd Commonwealth Parliamentary Seminar in Apia in May 2012.
 Samoan Minister for Agriculture and Fisheries and Agriculture Store Cooperation attended the 45th COCOTECH APCC meeting held at Kochi in July 2012.
 He visited Kochi again in February 2015 to attend the Ministerial Meeting of the 51st Asian & Pacific Coconut Community.

 Samoan Prime Minister Tuilaepa Aiono Sailele Malielegaoi and the Chief Executive Officer for Finance at Samoa's Central Bank Iulai Lavea visited New Delhi in February 2013 to attend the Asia Leadership Programme on Sustainable Development and Climate Change.
 Samoan Finance Minister Faumuina Tiatia Faaolatane Liuga led a delegation to attend the 46th Annual meeting of the Board of Governors of ADB at New Delhi in May 2013.
 Associate Minister for Women Gatoloaifaana Amataga Gidlow represented Samoa at the Second High Level Meeting on South-South Cooperation for Child Rights in Asia and the Pacific held in New Delhi in October 2013.
 A high-level Indian delegation visited Samoa to participate in the third SIDS Conference held in Apia in September 2014.

 Samoa is a member of the Pacific Islands Forum, of which India is an official dialogue partner.
-Bilateral relations received a boost following the initiation of the Forum of India-Pacific Islands Cooperation by the Narendra Modi government in 2014.
+Bilateral relations received a boost following the initiation of the Forum for India–Pacific Islands Cooperation by the Narendra Modi government in 2014.
 Prime Ministers Narendra Modi and Malielegaoi held bilateral talks on the sidelines of the First Pacific Leaders Summit in Suva, Fiji on 19 November 2014.
 At the request of Prime Minister Modi, Prime Minister Malielegaoi, accompanied by a 5-member delegation, visited India in August 2015 to attend the 2nd Summit of the Forum for India-Pacific Islands Cooperation (FIPIC) at Jaipur.
 Malielegaoi sought India's assistance in developing the health sector in Samoa.

 In March 2017, the Samoan Government began sending patients that could not be treated in Samoa to India.
 The Government had previously sent such patients to New Zealand.
 Despite the greater distance between India and Samoa, the cost of medical care in India is much lower than in New Zealand.
 Prime Minister Malielegaoi praised the quality of doctors in India and stated the new process reduces expenditure for the Samoan Government.
 Malielegaoi also noted that many of the doctors in New Zealand were also Indians, and announced that the government would bring medical specialists and doctors from India to provide care at Samoan hospitals.